Spearfoot/scripts-for-using-rsync/README.md

 Just about every rsync user notices how slow it is at transferring data.
 This is usually due to using SSH as the transport protocol, with its attendant encryption.
 A common approach to overcoming slow transfers is to use less CPU-intensive encryption algorithms or to do away with encryption altogether.
 I have found that using rsync modules is faster than standalone mode, and that disabling encryption speeds up standalone transfers.

+On my 10Gb network, I get transfer rates of up to 2Gb/s using __rsync-module.sh__, which is quite a bit faster than the typical standalone rate of roughly 800Mb/s.

 __Windows ACL Data__

 Copying Windows ACLs can be a problem on some systems, particularly FreeNAS/FreeBSD, and I have selected options to avoid problems with this issue.